Barttje/flutter_global_variables/README.md

-# Todolist Even Bus Example
+# How to deal with global variables

-Todolist with the event bus package, explained in this [blog post](https://bartvwezel.nl/flutter/event-based-flutter-example/)
+Different ways to deal with global variables [blog post](https://bartvwezel.nl/flutter/flutter-how-to-deal-with-global-variables/)